 Constipation is sometimes caused by obstruction of the large intestine.
 Obstruction can be caused by a cancer, especially in the last portion of the large intestine, that blocks the movement of stool.
 People who previously had abdominal surgery may develop obstruction, usually of the small intestine, because bands of fibrous tissues (adhesions) can form around the intestines and impede the flow of stool.

 Disorders and diseases that often cause constipation include an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
 Facial expressions become dull, the voice... read more ), high blood calcium levels (hypercalcemia Hypercalcemia (High Level of Calcium in the Blood) In hypercalcemia, the level of calcium in blood is too high.
 A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ), and Parkinson disease Parkinson Disease (PD) Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
 It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more .
 People with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more often develop nerve damage (neuropathy).
+Symptoms of diabetes may... read more often develop nerve damage (neuropathy).
 If the neuropathy affects nerves to the digestive tract, the intestines may slow down, resulting in constipation.
-Spinal cord injury Injuries of the Spinal Cord and Vertebrae Most spinal cord injuries result from motor vehicle crashes, falls, assaults, and sports injuries.
-Symptoms, such as loss of sensation, loss of muscle strength, and loss of bowel, bladder, and... read more can also interfere with the nerves to the intestines and cause constipation.
+Spinal cord injury Injuries of the Spinal Cord and Vertebrae A spinal cord injury is damage to the bundle of cells and nerves that carry incoming and outgoing messages between the brain and the rest of the body.
+Most spinal cord injuries result from motor... read more can also interfere with the nerves to the intestines and cause constipation.